How are Filipinos connected to Food Justice Movements in Canada?

 Community networks from various Churches, Service Providers in Schools, Community Centres, Neighborhood Houses and Settlement Organizations, Advocacy and Ethno-Regional organizations can create more programs related to food security and food justice.

-At the neighborhood level, they can support residents who want to get involve in community gardens, soup kitchens or help coordinate delivery system to ensure food safety of perishable goods that require refrigeration in transit and fast delivery to destinations.
+At the neighborhood level, they can support residents who want to get involved in community gardens, soup kitchens or help coordinate delivery system to ensure food safety of perishable goods that require refrigeration in transit and fast delivery to destinations.
 Food security is a complex issue within a global neoliberal industrial food system.
 As a multifaceted issue, it needs big picture solutions for Food Systems Change as well as micro-level charity models that systematically links supply and demand.